 The previous subquery in this statement is not evaluated independently of the outer query.
 This is exactly the right way how subqueries are executed and evaluated when they are correlated.

-Subqueries are specified at multiple places.
-Let us discuss each of them one by one.
+Subqueries are specified in multiple places.
+Let us discuss all types of a subquery in SQL Server one by one.

+This is the first in the list of types of subqueries in SQL.
 Many subqueries where the inner query and the outer query refer to the same table, they are connected by self-joins.
 Here, table aliases are required when the same table used for two different roles in the same query.
-Aliases are also used in nested queries that refer to the same table for inner and outer query.
+Aliases are also used in nested queries that refer to the same table for inner and outer queries.

 We strongly encourage you to play with syntax and run queries without some of the given operators and check how they work.
 You may also run each of the subqueries independently and understand how they can improve the database performance for your Company.
-To know more on SQL subqueries, you may join the SQL server course at JanBask training and get in touch with us.
+To know more about subqueries in SQL, you may join the SQL server course at JanBask training and get in touch with us.

 A dynamic, highly professional, and a global online training course provider committed to propelling the next generation of technology learners with a whole new way of training experience.